18F/eng-hiring/_pages/interviews.md

 There are two more questions not in the guides that you might want to ask:

 - **“Tell me about yourself”**: this is a great opening question, and gives a candidate a chance to “sell” themselves.
-Letting a candidate It can also suggest which follow-up questions from the interview guide will be the best to ask next, and can guide the direction of the interview from then on out.
+It can also suggest which follow-up questions from the interview guide will be the best to ask next, and can guide the direction of the interview from then on out.
 If you ask this question, it’s probably appropriate to spend maybe 5-10 minutes on it.

 - **“Do you have any questions for me?”**: this is a good final question; it gives candidates a chance to ask *you* something they might be wondering.
 It can also reveal some of a candidate’s values.
 I like to leave about 5-10 minutes at the end of the interview to ask this question.